egc112/OpenWRT-OpenVPN-scramble/README.md

 ## Usage
 Note: scramble options must be the same on client and server side!

-In the OpenVPN config add:
+In the OpenVPN config add one of the four options, note: scramble options must be the same on client and server side!:

 `scramble "password"`
 scramble is the leftmost option name.
 This can be followed by a string which will be used to perform a simple xor operation the packet payload.
 Note for tunnelblick this option is: